José María Luis Mora: Career

 After the proclamation of the republic in Mexico in 1824, he was one of the drafters of the Constitution of the State of Mexico and was a member of the state congress.
-He criticized the Mexican Constitution of 1824 as incoherent and because it protected Roman Catholicism as the sole religion rather than allowing for religious freedom.
-He opposed the expulsion of Spaniards in Mexico, and used the newspaper he edited, El Observador, funded by the wealthy Fagoaga family to support the post-independence presence of Spaniards in Mexico.
+He criticized the Mexican Constitution of 1824 as incoherent because it protected Roman Catholicism as the sole religion, rather than allowing for religious freedom.
+He opposed the expulsion of Spaniards in Mexico and used the newspaper that he edited, El Observador, which was funded by the wealthy Fagoaga family, to support the continued presence of Spaniards in Mexico after its independence.
 As a journalist, he advocated for the Scottish Rite Masons.
-He was an opponent of the populist former insurgent leader Vicente Guerrero, who came to power in 1829, and therefore supported the coup of Anastasio Bustamante to oust Guerrero from the presidency.
-However, when Bustamante became a military dictator, Mora opposed him too.
+An opponent of the populist former insurgent leader Vicente Guerrero, who came to power in 1829, Mora therefore supported the coup by Anastasio Bustamante to oust Guerrero from the presidency.
+However, when Bustamante became a military dictator, Mora opposed him as well.

 Mora's principal writings date from the 1820s.
 Mora's main sources of inspiration were initially John Locke and Benjamin Constant and later Gaspar Melchor de Jovellanos.
-In Benjamin Constant, Mora saw a thinker who in post-revolutionary France sought to guarantee the rights of the individual against the strength of popular sovereignty, which he opposed because it led to the bloody excesses of the French Revolution, favoring instead a Constitutionalist system.
-Within such a system the most important individual freedoms were protected from both the government and the whims of the masses.
-Mora initially saw giving political power to Mexican property-holders as a safe guard to personal liberty, but then realized that their vested interests allied them with the Church and the largely conservative Mexican army.
-Those interest groups were opposed to reform, so that Mora increasingly saw the use force against them as necessary.
-The centralizing policies of the Spanish state during the eighteenth-century Bourbon monarchy led Mora to take inspiration from Jovellanos.
-Historian Charles A. Hale contends that Mora's drive to use the strong state to effect reform undermined basic tenets of liberal thought such as individual rights and laissez-faire.
+In Constant, Mora saw a thinker who, in post-revolutionary France, sought to guarantee the rights of the individual against the strength of popular sovereignty, which he opposed because it led to the bloody excesses of the French Revolution and favoured a constitutionalist system instead.
+Within such a system, the most important individual freedoms were protected from both the government and the whims of the masses.
+Mora initially saw giving political power to Mexican property-holders as a safeguard to personal liberty, but then realized that their vested interests allied them with the church and the largely conservative Mexican army.
+Those interest groups were opposed to reform and so he increasingly saw as necessary the use of force against them.

+The centralizing 18th-century Spanish policies of the Bourbon monarchy led Mora to take inspiration from Jovellanos.
+The American historian Charles A. Hale contends that Mora's drive to use the strong state to effect reform undermined basic tenets of liberal thought such as individual rights and laissez-faire.